-On 23rd October 2018 Public Health England (PHE) first launched the 'Keep Antibiotics Working' national campaign in October 2017 across England.
-This was to support the government’s efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antibiotic resistance and reducing demand from the public.
+Public Health England (PHE) first launched the 'Keep Antibiotics Working' national campaign in October 2017 across England.
+This was to support the government’s efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antimicrobial resistance and reducing demand from the public.
 This year we're relaunching the campaign for the second time on 5 November 2019.
 Updated and new resources will be available in October.

 Aim, key message and evaluation

 The public have little understanding of the concept of antibiotic resistance and what it means for them.
 Research shows that inappropriate prescribing is, in part, due to patients expecting or demanding antibiotics, without understanding whether that they may not be effective for their illness.
 The focus of this campaign was on tackling this lack of understanding and thereby reducing patient pressure for antibiotics.

 The campaigns key aims are:

 - Alert and inform the public to the issue of antimicrobial resistance (AMR) in a way that they understand in a manner which they understand and increase recognition of personal risk of inappropriate usage

 - Reduce public expectation for antibiotics by increasing understanding amongst patients about why they might not be given antibiotics, so reducing demand

 - Support healthcare professional (HCP) change by boosting support for alternatives to prescription

 The messaging for the national campaign aims to move patients to a better understanding that taking antibiotics when you don’t need them means they are less likely to work for you in the future and to trust their doctors’ advice regarding the best appropriate treatment for them.

 The campaign was aimed at all adults with a particular focus on groups most likely to use antibiotics: